rails/rails/guides/source/active_record_basics.md

 * `BookClub` - is the model class, singular with the first letter of each word capitalized
 * `book_clubs` - is the matching database table, plural with underscores separating words

-Here are some more examples of model class names and corrosponding table names:
+Here are some more examples of model class names and corresponding table names:

 | Model / Class    | Table / Schema |
 | ---------------- | -------------- |